ferrants/weddingwebsite/index.md

 This is a 21+ event, so leave your kids at home and get ready to party!

-Join us for the whole weekend.
+Please join Matt and Meredith for the whole weekend.
 Check [here for more details](/details).

 {% include gallery.html %}